XRPLF/xrpl-dev-portal/content/infrastructure/rippled/installation/capacity-planning.md

 advisory_delete=0
 ```

 Adjust the `path` to the directory where you want to keep the ledger store on disk.
 Adjust the `online_delete` and `advisory_delete` settings as desired for your configuration.
-For more details about these stetings, see [Configure Online Deletion](configure-online-deletion.html) and [Configure Advisory Deletion](configure-advisory-deletion.html).
+For more details about these settings, see [Configure Online Deletion](configure-online-deletion.html) and [Configure Advisory Deletion](configure-advisory-deletion.html).

 ### Log Level